 Although we try our best not to, we cannot guarantee this won’t happen.
-Anything you see in your slabs may show up in your countertop.
-Please remember that granite is a natural product made by God and small blemishes or imperfections are part of what makes your counter unique and beautiful.
-We also prefer to not use any slabs that are cracked as this often makes our job more difficult and unsafe.
+Anything you see in your slabs may show up on your countertop.
+Please remember that granite is a natural product made by God, and small blemishes or imperfections are part of what makes your counter unique and beautiful.
+We also prefer not to use any slabs that are cracked, as this often makes our job more difficult and unsafe.

 We do not recommend going further than 6″ to 8″ without additional supports such as corbels or L-brackets.

 No. All edging is carefully hand-carved by highly trained professionals under the supervision of the USA GRANITE staff.

 The slabs you see at the slab yards come already polished from the production facilities in Brazil, India, China, etc. These facilities use very large equipment running at very high rpms.
 As a fabricator, we only cut to size, shape and polish your edges.
 We almost never touch the surface since it is very difficult to match the shine from the production facility, especially in darker granites.
 So, please choose your slabs carefully.

 I would never stand on the granite around my sink or cook-top areas.
 Large areas with no cut-outs should be okay, as long as you opted for the decking option and have supported your bar overhangs well.

 On a daily basis, we recommend warm water and dish-washing soap.
 For a deeper cleaning, we recommend “Revitalized” by Stone Tech www.stonetechpro.com.
 It is an antibacterial cleaner and sealer, so every time you use it, you are cleaning and resealing your granite.
 If you use products not made for natural stone, they will break down the sealer quicker.